iszfan/graphql-tutorial/README.md

 1. Define the schema:
 ```
+type Mutation {
   # A mutation to add a new cat to the list of cats
   addCat(name: String!): Cat
+}
 ```

 2. Implement the mutation: